 What is Hepatitis C?

-Hepatitis C is a viral infection that mainly harms the liver.
-It can cause inflammation and serious damage.
+A viral infection that can damage the liver is hepatitis C. It can cause inflammation and severe damage.
 Knowing its causes and symptoms is key for early treatment.

 How standard is Hepatitis C?